slniranjan/goldentalkbe/README.md

 1. Install docker and pull postgresql image.
 2. `docker-compose up -d`  (change port and password as you needed in docker-compose file)
 3. database default user is `postgres`
-4. connect to db container `docker-compose exec postgre sh`
+4. connect to db container `docker-compose exec postgres sh`
 5. login to the container `psql -U postgres`
 6. Create database according to dev and prod environment as needed.
 7. Test run using H2 database